George MacDonald Fraser: Novelist and screenwriter

 Following his death a novel was discovered amongst his papers, Captain in Calico.
 This was published in 2015.

 Honours

 Fraser was appointed Officer of the Order of the British Empire (OBE) in the 1999 Birthday Honours for services to literature.
 A traditionalist, he was an Honorary Member of the British Weights and Measures Association, which opposes compulsory conversion to the metric system.

 Family

 Fraser married Kathleen Hetherington in 1949.
-They had three children, Simon (Sie), Caroline, and Nicholas.
-He had eight grandchildren.
-Supporter of Glasgow football team Partick Thistle.
+They had three children, Simon, Caroline and Nicholas; he had eight grandchildren.
+He was a supporter of Glasgow football team Partick Thistle.

 Fraser died in Douglas on 2 January 2008 from cancer, aged 82.

 Works

 Flashman novels

 The Flashman series constitute Fraser's major works.
 There are 12 books in the series: